 Amy is a solicitor based in our Honiton office where she is a member of our litigation department.
 She joined Beviss & Beckingsale in 2018 having previously worked as a solicitor in the Exeter office of a regional law firm's property litigation department.
 Amy qualified as a solicitor in 2014.

 Amy specialises in a variety of property and housing-related matters for both public and private clients.
-Amy has experience in possession claims, injunctions, claims against trespassers and claims for damages for disrepair and breach of repairing obligations.
-Amy also acts for private clients in relation to boundary disputes, disputes relating to easements, restrictive covenants, adverse possession claims and trespass and nuisance claims.
+She has experience in possession claims, injunctions, claims against trespassers and claims for damages for disrepair and breach of repairing obligations.
+Amy also acts for private clients in relation to boundary disputes, disputes relating to easements, restrictive covenants, adverse possession claims and nuisance claims.

-Amy is a member of the Property Litigation Association and the Law Society Junior Lawyers Division.
+Amy is a member of the Property Litigation Association and the Law Society’s Junior Lawyers Division.

-In her spare time Amy enjoys spending time with her family and friends, reading and walking the dog.
+Amy enjoys spending time with her family and friends, reading and walking her dog.

 Landlords should by now be familiar with the requirement to have a valid Energy Performance Certificate or EPC before beginning the letting of a...